 |Panasonic G80« »||Four Thirds||15.8||4592||3448||4K/30p||22.8||12.5||656||71||Panasonic G80|

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GX80 provides a better video resolution than the 100D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 100D vs Panasonic GX80

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX80 has an electronic viewfinder (2765k dots), while the 100D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GX80 offers a wider field of view (100%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GX80 has a higher magnification (0.70x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 100D and Panasonic GX80 along with similar information for a selection of comparators.

 One feature that differentiates the GX80 and the 100D is in-body image stabilization (IBIS).
 The GX80 reduces the risk of handshake-induced blur with all attached lenses, while the 100D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.